cltl/aproof-icf-classifier/README.md

 When using this repository please cite:

 J. Kim, S. Verkijk, E. Geleijn, M. van der Leeden, C. Meskers, C. Meskers, S. van der Veen, P. Vossen, and G. Widdershoven, Modeling dutch medical texts for detecting functional categories and levels of covid-19 patients, 2022.
+In: Proceedings of the 13th Language Resources and Evaluation Conference, Marseille, June, 2022.

 ## Bibtext: